Vickery Meadow, Dallas: Public libraries

+Vickery Park Branch public library opened in 2021 at 8383 Park Lane in the Dallas Public Library system.
+Vickery Park is community center for education, culture and special events for youth and families.

 Skillman Southwestern

-The Skillman Southwestern Branch Library of the Dallas Public Library, at 5707 Skillman Street at Southwestern Boulevard, is south of and serves Vickery Meadow.
+The Skillman Southwestern Branch Library of the Dallas Public Library, at 5707 Skillman Street at Southwestern Boulevard, is south of and serves Vickery.
 The library opened in July 1996 and received dedication on August 18, 1996.
 A 1978 bond authorized by Dallas voters lead to the construction of the Skillman Southwestern library.
 Ramiro Salazar, then the director of the Dallas library system said in 1996 that the opening of Skillman Southwestern satisfied "the needs of a community that didn't have an accessible library for a long time."

 Non-profit organizations

-In 1997 the Preston Hollow Presbyterian Church started the Vickery Meadow Learning Center (VMLC) as a 501(c)3 non-profit organization.
+In 1997 the Preston Hollow Presbyterian Church started Literacy Achieves (formerly Vickery Meadow Learning Center) as a 501(c)(3) non-profit organization.
 The program originally consisted of English-language classes taught in various locations throughout the community.
 The program gained its own property in 1999 and established early education classes in 2002.
 As of 2008 the learning center, open to Vickery Meadow residents, offers English classes for adults and pre-Kindergarten children and citizenship classes for no charge.

 Love Is Vickery Ministry, started in 2009, is a Christian ministry affiliated with the American Missionary Fellowship.
-The ministry operates within several apartment units throughout Vickery Meadow and was started by resident Danny Domingo.
 Programs include a computer lab for skills training, ESL classes, after school tutoring, new family assistance and a youth summer soccer league.
 All of the programs are offered free of charge, made possible through volunteers and donations from various churches.

 Heart House Dallas, founded in 2000, is a non profit organization that runs a free afterschool educational program that provides a safe haven and academic support to at-risk children, while encouraging them to become good citizens.
-Heart House Dallas works primarily in the Vickery Meadow neighborhood and serves children in grades K-8 from various apartment communities.
+Heart House Dallas works primarily in the Vickery neighborhood and serves children in grades K-8 from various apartment communities.